We’re harvesting two blocks of pine trees on the eastern side of Valley Road in Whakatāne.

 - Who is doing the work?

-Tramrod, a reputable contractor, has been engaged for the harvest and sale of the trees.
-Tramrod has previous harvest management experience in an urban environment.
+Tramroad, a reputable contractor, has been engaged for the harvest and sale of the trees.
+Tramroad has previous harvest management experience in an urban environment.

 - Will the road be closed?